guimagalhaes/backdoorGolang/README.md

 go build
 ```

-Execute the binary './simple_example' and see that only a simple HTTP server is available:
+Execute the compiled binary './simple_example' and see that only a simple HTTP server is available:

 `curl http://localhost:2020/hello`